The team

 Tim Matthies

-Tim is longing for the machine learning applications in topological condensed matter physics.
+Tim is longing for key insights in density functional theory and previously was most interested in machine learning applications in topological condensed matter physics.
 He is PhD student at Elena Vedmedenko's group and a frequent visitor.

 MSc students